 Most people know that it is illegal to drive a motor vehicle while intoxicated; however, many people are unaware that it is also illegal in Texas to operate a watercraft while intoxicated with a blood alcohol concentration (BAC) of .08 or above.
 Boating while intoxicated is a class B misdemeanor in Texas if the alleged is a first time offender with no priors, and their BAC is not above .15.

-Houston Lawyer for Boating While Intoxicated
+Penalties for Boating While Intoxicated in Texas

 The National Transportation Safety Administration (the agency responsible for certifying the field sobriety tests) sets out different requirements in the administration of the field sobriety tests for those individuals that have been on a boat.
 Your lawyer should know these differences in order properly defend your Boating While Intoxicated case.

 The most common waters that we see individuals charged with BWI in the Houston area are: Lake Conroe, Lake Houston, Clear Lake, Lake Livingston and Galveston Bay.
 Most of the Boating While Intoxicated arrests are made by officers with the Parks and Wildlife Department.
 If you or someone you know has been arrested for Boating While Intoxicated, call our attorneys today at 713-222-0400 to discuss your case and the options you have.
-The pho